 ● Child could be assigned a seat for a period of time.

 ● Child could be given a citation.

 All community members are welcome to use the grounds when school is not in session.
 During regular school hours, the school and our students have priority use of the fields and playground equipment.
-The Tualatin Hills Park and Recreation District schedule use of the grounds and gym much of the year.
+The Tualatin Hills Park and Recreation District schedules use of the grounds and gym much of the year.

-Remember: The school grounds are not supervised before 8:15 am or after 3:05 pm
+REMEMBER: The school grounds are NOT supervised before 8:15 am or after 3:05 pm.

 While on the Bonny Slope playground, students will behave responsibly, safely and respectfully.

 - When the whistle blows to end recess, students will freeze and await further instructions.
 If the whistle is blown again, students are to quickly place all recess equipment in the ball cart and line up.